How to use email marketing to increase farm sales.

 Also note: Make sure that your customers have opted in to your mailing list.

 Taking time to dive into your email marketing plan will benefit you in the long run.
+Here's some tips from Mailchimp on developing an effective email marketing strategy.
 Not only by letting your customers know what you have available to buy but that you are busy filling orders, helping others in the community.
 Being part of the community they will appreciate hearing from you.
 Communication with your customers is a great way to make connections.
 In a time when we all feel a little separate reaching out to your customers might be exactly what they need.